opentoken-io/opentoken/doc/functional-testing.md

 ### `linkDefinition = test.findLink(links, rel, [title])`

 Searches the links and returns a single link definition given the link relation and optionally the link title.
-Returns an `Error` object when there's no matching links or too many matching links.
+Returns an `Error` object where there are no matching links or too many matching links.

     it("finds the \"self\" link", () => {
         return test.loginAsync().then((response) => {